openkop/libkcoidc/README.md

 ## Compiling

-Make sure you have Go 1.10 or later installed.
-This assumes your GOPATH is `~/go` and you have `~/go/bin` in your $PATH and you have [Dep](https://golang.github.io/dep/) installed as well.
+Make sure you have Go 1.13 or later installed.
+This project uses Go modules.

 As this is a C library, it is furthermore assumed that there is a working C compiler toolchain in your path which includes autoconf and make.

 ```
-mkdir -p ~/go/src/stash.kopano.io/kc/libkcoidc
-cd ~/go/src/stash.kopano.io/kc
 git clone <THIS-PROJECT> libkcoidc
 cd libkcoidc
 ./bootstrap.sh